 Students in the Forensic Studies Specialization are required to complete a minimum of 12 semester hours of coursework from the following courses.
 A minimum of nine of these hours must be at the 300-level or above.
-PSY302 Forensic Psychology and CRIM354 Violent Crime are required of all students who pursue the specialization.
+PSY 302 Forensic Psychology and CRIM 354 Violent Crime are required of all students who pursue the specialization.
 One course must be chosen from each of the two additional groups.
 Students may use designated courses to simultaneously satisfy requirements in their major/minor and the specialization.
 Note that many courses from Group A are four credits.
 Also note that all prerequisites are to be completed before registering for any of these courses.

-Forensic Studies Spe cialization Requirements SH
+Forensic Studies Speci alization Requirements SH

-REQUIRED COURSES
+REQUIRED COURSES •

-CRIM354 Violent Crime 3
+CRIM 354 Violent Crime (prerequisites 3

-PSY302 Forensic Psychology 3
+PSY 302 Forensic Psychology 3

-GROUP A - NATURAL AND BEHAVIORAL SCIENCES (Take One Course):
+One course from Group / A - Natural and Behavioral Sciences 3-4

-BIO211 Core Principles of Genetics
+BIO 211 Core Principles of Genetics

-BIO227 Human Anatomy and Physiology
+BIO 227 Human Anatomy and PHysiology

 BIO 311 Cell Biology and Genomics

-BIO327 Human Anatomy and Physiology
+BIO 327 Human Anatomy and Physiology

-BIO330 Microbiology 3 - 4
+BIO 330 Microbiology

-BIO350 Plant Science
+BIO 350 Plant Science

-CHE201 Forensic Science
+CHE 201 Forensic Science

-CHE461 Introduction to Biochemistry
+CHE 461 Introduction to Biochemistry

-PSY321 Sensation and Perception
+PSY 321 Sensation and Perception

-PSY410 Physiological Psychology
+PSY 410 Physiological Psychology

-GROUPB-SOCIAL AN ND CULTURAL FACTORS (Take One Course)
+One course from Group B - Social and Cultural Factors 3

 CRIM/SOC 206 Family Violence

 CRIM/PSY/SOC 339 Substance Abuse

-CRIM/SWK341 Child Abuse and Neglect
+CRIM 341 Child Abuse and Neglect

-CRIM/SOC351 The Sociology of Law 3
+CRIM/SOC 351 The Sociology of Law

-CRIM/SOC353 The Sociology of Law Enforcement
+CRIM/SOC 353 The Sociology of Law Enforcement

-CRIM/SOC371 Political Assassinations in the US
+CRIM/SOC 371 Political Assassinations in the US

-PSY301 Social Psychology
+PSY 301 Social Psychology

-PSY306 Abnormal Psychology
+PSY 306 Abnormal Psychology

-TOTAL 12 - 13
+Total 12-13